Skip to content Accessibility statement

 Is it right for me?

-While hiring a student is outside the scope of the Specialist Skills Support Programme, it is worth considering starting with a student placement or internship enabling your business to experience working with students prior to long term employment.
-A student placement or internship may create links to permanent graduate employees, in which case these graduate employees would be able to take part in the Specialist Skills Support Programme's graduate networking opportunities.
-We have provided some useful information and advice in the sections below about recruiting students, should this be of interest to you, and there is more support available related to this from the Unviersity of York's Careers and Placements team.
+Starting with a student placement or internship is a great way of enabling your business to experience working with students prior to long term employment.
+A student placement or internship may also create links to permanent graduate employees.
+We've provided some useful information and advice in the following sections about recruiting students, should this be of interest to you, and there is more support available from the University of York's Careers and Placements team.

 When exploring the possibility of recruiting a student or graduate into your organisation, there are a number of factors to consider, including the benefits that they might bring, the advice and support a university can provide, and the different ways you might engage a student or graduate with your business.